Professional Practice Thesis 1 (6CP) (11671.1)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-1. Plan a discrete piece of original industry orientated research project, in association with an industry professional and an academic supervisor;
+1. Plan a discrete piece of original industry orientated research project, in association with an academic supervisor;

-2. Critically evaluate information from a range of sources to develop research questions and to organise and conduct a critical literature review relevant to the profession;
+2. Critically evaluate information from a range of sources to develop research questions and to organise and conduct a critical literature review;

 3. Take individual responsibility for the planning and implementation of an original piece of industry related research work and to take a leading role in exploring the implications of that work in the broader context;